CERTIFICATE OF ORIGIN GUIDE

 Statistical Tracking

-Governments use certificates of origin data to track bilateral trade flows and enforce trade policy at the national and international level.
+Governments use date from certificates of origin to track global trade flows and enforce trade policy at the national and international level.

-For businesses, a properly prepared certificate of origin can be the difference between a cost-effective import and one burdened by avoidable tariffs.
-Experienced exporters treat the CO not as a bureaucratic formality, but as a strategic document that directly affects their margins.
+A properly prepared certificate of origin can be the difference between a cost-effective import and one burdened by avoidable costs.
+Experienced exporters treat the COO not as a bureaucratic formality, but as a strategic document that directly affects margins.

 TYPES & CATEGORIES